Wootric/slate/source/includes/_api_index.md

 `curl -H "Authorization: Bearer <youraccesstoken>" https://api.wootric.com/v1/end_users`

-Token can be sent as query paramters as well but we **do not recommend** it for security purposes.
+Token can be sent as query parameters as well but we **do not recommend** it for security purposes.
 For example

 `https://api.wootric.com/v1/end_users?access_token=myaccesstoken`